 Connell's Bridge novels cover the period from Italy's invasion of Ethiopia to just prior to Pearl Harbor.
 There are no false notes of soap-opera bathos.
-The slow accumulation of funny poignant everyday incident gives a powerful sense of years passing and personalities developing.
+The slow accumulation of funny, poignant everyday incidents conveys a powerful sense of years passing and personalities developing.

 Mrs. Bridge, as the children grow, finds time weighing heavily on her hands.
 Most of her friends feel the same way.
 Most bear it the best they can; others are not so fortunate.

-In both novels Connell presents a serious treatment of the characters and their mileu.
+In both novels Connell presents a serious treatment of the characters and their milieu.
 There is no acid here, no ridicule, no "satire."